Language Assessments

 Pragmatics Assessments

 Pragmatics refers to the rules of social language and how we utilize language to navigate relationships and contexts.
-In our assessments, we focus on critical areas such as:

 Neuro-affirming social skills therapy is a unique approach.
 Instead of teaching your child to 'act normal' (masking), neuro-affirming therapists focus on helping them navigate a world that wasn't designed for them, while preserving their self-esteem.